When John Lennon Was Ordered to Leave U.S. by Immigration Authorities

-On March 23, 1973, John Lennon was issued an order by US immigration authorities to leave the United States.
+On March 23, 1973, John Lennon was issued an order by U.S. immigration authorities to leave the United States.
 He was given 60 days to do so.
-The reason given for the deportation stemmed from his conviction in 1968 in England for possession of marijuana; however, as we now know, it had more to do with the Nixon administration's general fear of Lennon, his political views and his influence.
+The reason given for the deportation stemmed from his conviction in 1968 in England for possession of marijuana; however, as we now know, it had more to do with President Richard Nixon administration's general fear of Lennon, his political views and his influence.
 Lennon's wife, Yoko Ono, was, however, granted permanent residence at the time.

-On April 1, Lennon and Ono held a press conference where they revealed the formation of a new country they called Nutopia.
+On April 1, a week after the deportation order, Lennon and Ono held a press conference where they revealed the formation of a new country they called Nutopia.
 "We announce the birth of a conceptual country, Nutopia," said Lennon.
 "Nutopia has no land, no boundaries, no passports, only people."
 And if that weren't enough, he added, "Nutopia has no laws, other than cosmic.
 All people of Nutopia are ambassadors of the country."

 "It became clear to me that he was a guy of major principal," said Lennon's attorney, Leon Wildes.
 "He understood that what was being done to him was wrong.
 It was an abuse of the law, and he was willing to stand up and try to shine the big light on it."